84th Regiment of Foot (Royal Highland Emigrants): Military operations – Atlantic Canada

-Battle of the Newcastle Jane, Newfoundland
+Battle of Newcastle Jane, Newfoundland

-On October 23, 1776, under the Captain Murdock MacLaine, the 84th Regiment was in the Battle of the Newcastle Jane.
+On 23 October 1776, under the Captain Murdock MacLaine, the 84th Regiment was in the Battle of the Newcastle Jane.
 This battle was the first in which a merchant British vessel defeated an American Privateer vessel.
 The 84th Regiment was on the transport ship Newcastle Jane off the coast of Cape Race, Newfoundland.
 On board the ship was 20,000 pounds sterling and 3,000 sets of uniforms, much of which was for the 84th Regiment.
-On October 23 at 4:00 am American privateer came within 30 yards of the Newcastle Jane.
-The American had ten carriage guns and twelve swivel guns and the Jane had only 6 three-pound carriage guns and a few swivels.
+On 23 October at 4:00 am American privateer came within 30 yards of Newcastle Jane.
+The American had ten carriage guns and twelve swivel guns and Newcastle Jane had only 6 three-pound carriage guns and a few swivels.
 The ships opened fire on each other.
 After a 24-hour standoff, the 84th Regiment had outmanoeuvred the Americans, leaving them with many wounded and a damaged vessel.
-By the time the battle was over, the Newcastle Jane only had two rounds of shot left.
+By the time the battle was over, Newcastle Jane only had two rounds of shot left.

 Lachlan Macquarie

-One of the crew in the Battle of the Newcastle Jane was a young recruit Lachlan Macquarie, who eventually became known as "the Father of Australia."
+One of the crew in the Battle of Newcastle Jane was a young recruit Lachlan Macquarie, who eventually became known as "the Father of Australia."
 Macquarie began his military career in 1776 at the age of fourteen when he sailed from Scotland to the New World.
 The attackers were repulsed and, six months later, on 9 April 1777, he obtained an ensigncy in the 84th Regiment.
 He did garrison duty, first in Nova Scotia, and then in New York and Charleston.
 He was commissioned a lieutenant in the 71st Regiment in January 1781.
 In 1784 he returned to Scotland from his posting in Jamaica, and was reduced to half-pay.